Ben-coder1/CMOR-438/examples/Supervised_Learning/Decision_Trees/readme.md

 **Example:** If Class A exists in both the top-left and bottom-right corners, while Class B sits in the middle, the tree can isolate the middle region and correctly group the separated corners as the same class.

 **Non-Linear Separation:**
-It does not assume a straight-line relationship between features.
+It works even when the data is not linearly seperable.
 It solves complex problems by creating a "staircase" of decision boundaries.

 **Multi-Criterion Support:**
 Supports both Entropy (Information Gain) and Gini Impurity for determining optimal splits.